anubhuti-492/WeShare/README.md

 # Tech Used

-Firebase Storage and Firebase Realtime Database.
+Backend Service: Firebase Storage and Firebase Realtime Database.

 IDE Used: Android Studio